amkherad/ShellScript/README.md

   for (int myVariable = 0; myVariable <10; myVariable++) { }
   foreach (int myVariable in GetIntegers()) { }
   ```
+  - foreach variable is immutable inside foreach block (and inaccessible outside of the block, if it's defined in the foreach statement).

 * Defining a parameter in a function definition: